MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

 			});
         };

-        // Define the callback function that is passed when we subscribe to ComputerVision events. function _ComputerVision(data) {
+        // Define the callback function for handling
+        // ComputerVision event data.
+		function _ComputerVision(data) {
-            //  Wrap the code for the _ComputerVision callback inside try and catch statements to handle messages unrelated to ComputerVision events. try {
+            // Wrap the code for the _ComputerVision callback
+            // inside try and catch statements.
+			try {
-                // Use an if statement to check that personName does not equal "unknown person", null, or undefined. personName is included in the message returned by ComputerVision WebSocket events. if (data.message.personName !== "unknown person" && data.message.personName !== null && data.message.personName !== undefined) {
+                // Use an if statement to check that personName
+                // does not equal "unknown person", null, or
+                // undefined. personName is included in the
+                // message returned by ComputerVision WebSocket events. if (data.message.personName !== "unknown person" && data.message.personName !== null && data.message.personName !== undefined) {
-					// If the face is recognized, print a message to greet the person by name. console.log(`A face was recognized.
+                    // If the face is recognized, print a
+                    // message to greet the person by name. console.log(`A face was recognized.
 Hello there ${data.message.personName}!`);

 					// Unsubscribe from the ComputerVision WebSocket.
                     socket.Unsubscribe("ComputerVision");
-                    // Use Axios to issue a POST command to the endpoint for the StopFaceRecognition command. axios.post("http://" + ip + "/api/beta/faces/recognition/stop");
+                    // Use Axios to issue a POST command to the
+                    // endpoint for the StopFaceRecognition command.
+					axios.post("http://" + ip + "/api/beta/faces/recognition/stop");
 				}
             }
-            // Print caught errors to the console by passing e to the catch statement. catch (e) {
+            // Print any errors to the console. catch (e) {
 				console.log("Error: " + e);
 			}